bbauska/BI-JS-for-webdev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-2">2.2 Understanding the Document Object Model (DOM) (3:51)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Hi, there.
-In this lesson we will learn DOM and HTML.
+In this lesson we will learn <span class="consolas">DOM</span> and
-So let&apos;s get started.
+<span class="consolas">HTML</span>.
+So let&apos;s get started. <span class="consolas">DOM</span>
-DOM stands for Document Object Model.
+stands for <span class="consolas">Document Object Model</span>.

-The Document Object Model is a programming interface for web document.
+<p>The <span class="consolas">Document Object Model</span> is a programming interface for
-It represents the HTML or XML document as a tree-like structure where each node in the tree corresponds to a different part of the document.
-The dominance for web developers to interact with the contents of a webpage using JavaScript.
+web document.
+It represents the <span class="consolas">HTML or XML</span> document as a tree-like structure where each node in the tree corresponds to a different part of the document.
+The dominance for web developers to interact with the contents of a webpage using JavaScript.</p>

-It allows them to add, remove, or modify elements dynamically.
+<p>It allows them to add, remove, or modify elements dynamically.
+You can imagine a webpage
-You can imagine a webpage as a tree where each branch represents an element in the webpage, such as a paragraph or an image.
+as a tree where each branch represents an element in the webpage, such as a paragraph or an image.
 Each leaf represents a property or attribute of that element, such as a text inside the paragraph or the source URL of the image.
-This is essentially what DOM is.
+This is essentially what DOM is.</p>

 JavaScript can manipulate the DOM by selecting nodes and changing their properties or adding and removing nodes altogether.